 I am now going further.
-I mean by the soul a, living, self-conscious intelligence, showing forth mental attributes at will, and able to show forth attributes higher than mental as it grows, develops and asserts itself on higher planes than the physical and the astral.
-As I say, the experiments now are very difficult and training is wanted.
+I mean by the soul a living, self-conscious intelligence, showing forth mental attributes at will, and able to show forth attributes higher than mental as it grows, develops and asserts itself on higher planes than the physical and the astral.
+As I say, the experiments now are very difficult, and training is wanted.
 The beginning of training along this line of work, which leads us really into what is called the practice of Yoga, is first to use your mind to control your body and your senses, so as to convince yourself that the mind is something higher than the body, more powerful than the senses.
-Set yourself to work to check some expression of the senses to which you habitually have yielded; cease taking some article of food that is very attractive; drop some form of drink that is very pleasurable and stimulating; o leave off some form of physical pleasure to which you are particularly addicted.
-I do not mean give it up altogether, but give it up for a time, to show that there is something in you, to prove to yourself beyond possibility of dispute, that there is something in you that can control all that part of your nature which you call the senses or the bodily expression.
+Set yourself to work to check some expression of the senses to which you habitually have yielded; cease taking some article of food that is very attractive; drop some for of drink that is very pleasurable and stimulating leave off some form of physical pleasure to which you are particularly addicted.
+I do not mean give it up altogether, but give it up for a time, to show that there is something in you, to prove to your. self beyond possibility of dispute that there is something in you that can control all that part of your nature which you call the senses or the bodily expression.
 Make yourself do a thing against the desire of the senses, and choose a time when the sense is rampant, when it is longing for that particular gratification, eager to have it, when the thing is right in front of you, and you are just putting out your hand to grasp it.
 Stop and say: "I am stronger than you; you shall not gratify that desire."
-The only use of the experiment is that it convinces you, as nothing else does, that you are not your senses, and not your body; that you are something higher-let us say for the moment, the mind, and that you can control this body and these senses that very often run away with you.
-I do not mean that you can always control them; you cannot until you practice; there will be times when the senses, like unbroken horses, will, as it were. take the bit in their teeth and run away with the mind and everything else, and you plunge right after them: they carry you off, but you know even then that they are carrying you off, and you feel that they are stronger than you, and are having their way.
-In a sort of upside down fashion, even then you will distinguish between yourself and the wild headlong influences and impulses that hold you captive for the time.
-3, 210
+The only use of the experiment is that it convinces you, as nothing else does, that you are not your senses, and not your body; that you are something higher-let us say for the moment, the mind-and that you can control this body and these senses that very often run away with you.
+I do not mean that you can always control them; you cannot until you practise; there will be times when the senses, like unbroken horses, will, as it were, take the bit in their teeth and run away with the mind and everything else, and you ticle mro ng;